Geodesics on Shape Spaces with Bounded Variation and Sobolev Metrics

 From \eqref{global_length} and \eqref{bound-BV}, it follows that

 The result follows from \eqref{global_length} and \eqref{global_length_2} by setting

 \end{proof}

-\begin{rem}[{\bf Weak topologies in Bochner spaces}] Proposition \eqref{equiv-norms} proves the local equivalence between the Finsler metric $BV^2(\gm)$ and the ambient metric $BV^2([0,1], \RR^2)$.
+\begin{rem}[{\bf weak topologies in Bochner spaces}] Proposition \eqref{equiv-norms} proves the local equivalence between the Finsler metric $BV^2(\gm)$ and the ambient metric $BV^2([0,1], \RR^2)$.
 This implies in particular that every minimizing sequence $\{\Gamma^h\}$ of $E$ is bounded in $H^1([0,1],BV^2([0,1],\RR^2))$.
 In fact, because of \eqref{constantsMm}, we have

 Then, we could use some compactness results for the Bochner space $H^1([0,1],BV^2([0,1],\RR^2))$ with respect to some weak topology.
-Now, to our knowledge, the usual weak and weak* topologies on the Bochner space $H^1([0,1],BV^2([0,1],\RR^2))$ can not be suitably characterized, so that, working with these topologies, prevents from describing the behavior of the minimizing sequence.
-For instance, the question of the convergence of the curves $\{\Gamma^h(t)\}$ at time $t\in [0,1]$ can not be answered if we do not have a precise characterization of the topology used to get compactness.
+Now, to our knowledge, the usual weak and weak* topologies on the Bochner space $H^1([0,1],BV^2([0,1],\RR^2))$ can not be suitably characterized, so that, working with these topologies, prevents us from describing the behavior of the minimizing sequence.
+For instance, the question of the convergence of the curves $\{\Gamma^h(t)\}$ at time $t\in [0,1]$ cannot be answered if we do not have a precise characterization of the topology used to get compactness.

-We remind in this remark the main issues linked to the characterization of the weak topologies for the Bochner space of $BV^2$-valued functions.
+We recall in this remark the main issues linked to the characterization of the weak topologies for the Bochner space of $BV^2$-valued functions.

-Firstly, we remind that, for every Banach space $B$, the dual space of the Bochner space $H^1([0,1],B)$ is represented by $H^1([0,1],B')$ if and only if the dual space $B'$ has the Radon-Nicodym property (RNP) \cite{Bochner_dual, Bochner_dual_2}.
+Firstly, we recall that, for every Banach space $B$, the dual space of the Bochner space $H^1([0,1],B)$ is represented by $H^1([0,1],B')$ if and only if the dual space $B'$ has the Radon-Nicodym property (RNP) \cite{Bochner_dual, Bochner_dual_2}.